MarcosTulioSDLV/video-game-system/README.md

 • Allow the addition of a game or game list to the system.

-• Allow including a game in a specific game list (or associating it).
+• Allow including a game in a specific game list, or associating it with one.

 • Allow the update of a game or game list in the system.